pnieves2019/MAELAS/README.md

 python3 maelas.py -d -i POSCAR_rlx -n 7

-where -d indicates that you want to derive the spin-dependent magnetostriction coefficients from the calculated OSZICAR files, -i POSCAR_rlx is the relaxed POSCAR file used as input in step 2 (you can name it whatever you want) and -n 7 is the number of distorted states for each magentostriction mode used in step 2.
+where -d indicates that you want to derive the anisotropic magnetostriction coefficients from the calculated OSZICAR files, -i POSCAR_rlx is the relaxed POSCAR file used as input in step 2 (you can name it whatever you want) and -n 7 is the number of distorted states for each magentostriction mode used in step 2.

 It will derive and print the calculated spin-dependent magnetostriction coefficients in the terminal.
 If you want to print it in a file (for example, "results.out"), then you can type